 Whether you're just in town visiting for the holiday or you're a long-term resident of the city, MLK Day is a great day to get involved in the local scene of Washington, D.C. and will take place on January 21, 2019.

 Visit the Martin Luther King Jr. National Memorial

 Located adjacent to the Franklin D. Roosevelt Memorial on the National Mall, the Martin Luther King Jr. National Memorial in Washington, D.C. was opened in 1997 and has since remained accessible seven days a week, 24 hours a day, with no fee required to visit.

-Martin Luther King Memorial - This weekend is a great time to visit the Memorial.
-National Park Service Rangers discuss King's role in the Civil Rights movement daily.
-The National Park Service will host a wreathlaying service on January 15, 2018, 8-9 a.m. in observance of the birthday-anniversary for Dr. Martin Luther King, Jr.
+MLK Day weekend is a great time to visit the Memorial because there will be National Park Service Rangers on-site daily to discuss King's role in the Civil Rights movement.
+The NPS will also host a wreath-laying service on January 21, 2019, from 8 to 9 a.m. in observance of the birthday-anniversary of Dr. Martin Luther King Jr.